 In all cases of Unsatisfactory Professionalism, the recorded grade will be either IR or Fail, depending on the nature of the Professionalism concern - irrespective of the grade in the other categories.
-(Professionalism includes timely completion of all assignments and responsiveness to communication from course directors.)
+(Professionalism includes timely completion of all assignments and responsiveness to communication from course directors, faculty, and administration.)